kunwarVivek/mcp-github-project-manager/examples/README.md

-# GitHub Project Manager MCP Examples
+# MCP GitHub Project Manager Examples

-This directory contains example code demonstrating how to use the GitHub Project Manager MCP Server for various project management tasks.
+This directory contains example code demonstrating how to use the MCP GitHub Project Manager for various project management tasks.

 ## Directory Structure

 - `basic/` - Basic examples for common operations
 - `advanced/` - Advanced examples for complex scenarios
-- `integration/` - Examples showing integration with other systems
+- `integration/` - Examples showing integration with other systems and frameworks

 ## Running the Examples